marklcrowe/SeqDoC_1.2/README.md

 SeqDoC is currently available for public use at http://seqdoc.qfab.org/.

-SeqDoC is now available as a Docker container at https://hub.docker.com/r/marklcrowe/seqdoc, and also with DOI on Zenodo: Crowe, Mark Louis.
-(2020).
-SeqDoC Docker container (1.2).
-Zenodo. https://doi.org/10.5281/zenodo.5823561
+SeqDoC is now available as a Docker container at https://hub.docker.com/r/marklcrowe/seqdoc, and also with a DOI on Zenodo: https://doi.org/10.5281/zenodo.5823561